 It’s a lot of long hours of work and persistence, lots of persistence.

-Keeping up with finances, admin, marketing and advertising, and not to mention staying up to date with the latest in your area of practise…well it’s not a 9-to-5 job, that’s for sure.
+Keeping up with finances, admin, marketing and advertising, and not to mention staying up to date with the latest in your area of practice…well, it’s not a 9-to-5 job, that’s for sure.

 But if you achieve success, the rewards are great.
 You have the freedom to be innovative and creativity, building something that is your very own.
-You have the ability to set your own work schedule and of course the chance to be your own boss!
+You can set your own work schedule and of course the chance to be your own boss!

 Some of the duties and responsibilities when running a private practice